 Simple UI design

 Some of the best UI design is invisible to the user in the sense that any distracting or unnecessary elements are removed.
 When designing your website you only want to keep the most essential parts of the UI.
 Labels and buttons need to be labeled clearly and you want to use language that the user will understand.
-The Plan My Trip app that Somar Digital built is a good example because we understood the types of people that would use the app and made UI design decisions based on this research.
+The Plan My Trip app that Somar Digital built is a good example because we understood the types of people that would use the app and used UI best practices based on this research.
 This helps to create a seamless experience for the user that helps them achieve whatever it was that they came to the website for.

 Help the user